garrandall/popular-music-data/tracks/never-jaheim.md

 Before I had no clue, I was lost till I found you baby And I want to make the whole world understand I'm proud to be your man And I vow to stay forever
-I can't believe that I used to, say...
+I can't believe that I used to, say
 Never, would I love this way
 Give my heart away
 Never would this player hang his jersey up and leave the game Never, no no no, never, no no no no, no , no
 Never, Never
 I never would have thought I would take your hand
-I would never never never never never never never...never, never say never again Again..
+I would never never never never never never never... never, never say never again Again